Six-axis security scan

 We pull the repo into an ephemeral sandbox for analysis and discard the source as soon as the report is generated.
 Private-repo scans require an OAuth token scoped to single-repo access, never org-wide; we never request write permissions and we never train models on your code.

-Join the waitlist for early access.
-The first 100 authors who sign up get Pro free for 6 months.
+Queue an audit for your repo — free for public code.
+The first 100 authors who request a scan get Pro free for 6 months.